isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -----------------------------------------------------------

 :isccmd:`sflq-pool4-get-all` and :isccmd:`sflq-pool6-get-all` can be used
 to fetch a list of all IPv4 or IPv6 SFLQ pools.
-It takes no arguments.
+They take no arguments.

 An example :isccmd:`sflq-pool4-get-all` command for fetching IPv4 SFLQ
 pools: